 - Reduces joint pain

-- Helps with our brain power
+- It helps with our brainpower

 - Keeps the body hydrated

-- Necessary to flush body waste
+- It is necessary to flush body waste

 - Prevents kidney damage

 That’s a whole lot of reasons to drink water.
 However, as much as I like water, I have always had a difficult time drinking it straight, first thing in the morning.

 Note: Here in Mexico, unless you have the patience to boil all your drinking water, it is necessary to purchase bottled water.